Hanukkah means latkes!

-Here’s our recipe for perfect potato pancakes.
+Scroll down for our recipe for perfect Hanukkah potato pancakes.
 It really is the best ever latke recipe!
+(And check out our other favorite Hanukkah recipes here.)

 ✅ Never fry in olive oil